MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 ### IoT Hub message quotas and throttling limits

-IoT Hub SKUs each have a set of quotas and throttling limits for operations.
+IoT Hub tiers have different sizes with specific quotas and throttling limits for operations.
 Understand IoT Hub limits and quotas to optimize costs for device-to-cloud and cloud-to-device messaging.

-For example, the Standard S1 SKU has a daily quota of 400,000 messages.
+For example, the Standard S1 tier has a daily quota of 400,000 messages.
 Charges increase in 4-KB chunks based on several factors:

-- One device-to-cloud (D2C) message can be up to 4 KB.
+- One device-to-cloud (D2C) message can be up to 4-KB.
-- D2C messages that exceed 4 KB are charged in chunks of 4 KB.
+- D2C messages that exceed 4-KB are charged in chunks of 4-KB.
-- Messages smaller than 4 KB can use the Azure IoT SDK `SendEventBatchAsync` method to optimize batching on the device side.
+- Messages smaller than 4-KB can use the Azure IoT SDK `SendEventBatchAsync` method to optimize batching on the device side.
 For example, bundling up to four 1-KB messages at the edge increases the daily meter by just one message.
 Batching is only applicable for [AMQP or HTTPS](/dotnet/api/microsoft.azure.devices.client.deviceclient.sendeventbatchasync).
 - Most operations, such as cloud-to-device messages or device twin operations, also charge messages in 4-KB chunks.
 All these operations add to the daily throughput and maximum quota of messages.

 Review the [Azure IoT Hub pricing information documentation](/azure/iot-hub/iot-hub-devguide-pricing) for detailed pricing examples.

 Besides daily message quotas, service operations have throttling limits.
 A key part of IoT Hub cost optimization is to optimize both message quotas and operations throttling limits.
 Study the differences between the limits in the form of operations per second or bytes per second.
 For more information, see [IoT Hub quotas and throttling](/azure/iot-hub/iot-hub-devguide-quotas-throttling).

 Different throttling limits apply to different IoT Hub operations.
-Device-to-cloud operations have an operations per second throttle that depends on the SKU.
+Device-to-cloud operations have an operations per second throttle that depends on the tier.
 In addition to the message size, which is metered in 4-KB chunks, consider the number of operations.
 Batching on the edge lets you send more messages in a single operation.

-A single message of 2 KB, a batched message of 10 KB, or a batched message of 256 KB only counts as a single operation, letting you send more data to the endpoint without reaching throttling limits.
+A single message of 2-KB, a batched message of 10-KB, or a batched message of 256-KB only counts as a single operation, letting you send more data to the endpoint without reaching throttling limits.

 ### IoT Hub autoscaling